Explore Surfing in Cuba: Top 7 Surfing Spots & Best Time to Go

 Playa Los Cocos

 Located in the eastern province of Santiago de Cuba, Playa Los Cocos boasts consistent swells and pristine waters.
 With its tranquil atmosphere and stunning scenery, this secluded beach is perfect for those seeking a peaceful surfing retreat.
+This is also a great choice for surfing in cuba.

 Playa Morón